MaibornWolff/codecharta/gh-pages/_docs/04-03-rawtextparser.md

                           [-m=metrics]...
 FILE or FOLDER
 ```

-generates cc.json from projects or source code files

 ## Examples

 The RawTextParser can analyze either a single file or a project folder; here are some sample commands: